tidymodels/tailor/tests/testthat/_snaps/utils.md

         test_numeric), estimate = c(predicted), probabilities = c(Class1, Class2))
     Condition
       Error in `fit()`:
       !
-Tailors with binary adjustments are not compatible with <numeric> outcomes.
+Tailors with binary adjustments are not compatible with a <numeric> `outcome`.

 ---